Marwan-Ru/RandomKeyboardSounds/README.md

 Release the key to play a random sound from the `"sounds_release"` folder.

 > To exit the program, press the key `Esc`.

-## Contributing 🎈

-If you have any suggestions or improvements for MusicKeyboard, feel free to open an issue or submit a pull request on the GitHub repository: <https://github.com/heartlog/MusicKeyboard> .